slf188/RustLang/README.md

 # The Rust Programming Language
-In this repo I will review some of the most important concepts about the Rust programming language.
+In this repo I will review some of the most important concepts about the Rust Programming Language.

-The rust programming language introduces and explains how rust can be used to develop software in a daily basis.
+The Rust Programming Language introduces and explains how rust can be used to develop software in a daily basis.
 It contains basic information about the cargo dependency manager and many other concepts too.

 ## Installation
 To download and install rust on macOS or Linux, run the following command in your terminal: